MATLAB® provides various options called preferences for customizing MATLAB. To access and set preferences:

 |Code analyzer colors|

-For details, see Automatically Check Code in the Editor — Code Analyzer.
+For details, see Automatically Check Code in the Editor and Live Editor — Code Analyzer.

 |Variable and function colors||

 Highlight sections— Specifies the color the Editor uses to shade code sections.

 Show lines between sections— Specifies that code section divisions appear with a gray line between each section in the Editor.
 These lines do not appear in the published or printed file.

 You can change and save your diff color preferences for the Comparison Tool.
 You can apply your color preferences to all comparison types.

 On the Home tab, in the Environment section, click Preferences.
 Select MATLAB > Comparison.
 Then, set options as described in the table below.